Jimsparkle/AI_Starwars_X-wing/README.md

 Supervised machine learning to self-pilot X-wing to travel back and forth in the battlefront.

 Model developed using Tensorflow, Tensorboard, CNN model of modified Alexnet.
-I only use 1 hour to play this game to record some training data so the training set is rather small.
-This partially explain why the AI is not able to deal effective demage (my bad gaming skill also counts, I guess...)

 **Entry to battle**